robsterlini/middleplate/README.md

 For any issues, first check the [Middleman docuimentation](https://middlemanapp.com/basics/install/ "Read the Middleman docs"), as it’s likely that there will be an answer in there (especially for installation).

 If you’re still having problems feel free to ping me [on Twitter](https://twitter.com/robsterlini "Get in touch via Twitter") or via [my site](https://robsterlini.co.uk/contact/ "Get in touch via my website").

+## Contributors and origin

+Middleplate is built on the [Fueled boilerplate](https://github.com/fueled/fueled-boilerplate).